aviwidgerson8/aviwidgerson8.github.io/output/posts/Web Posts/Web - Notes/Learning Notes/Current Affairs/Daily News/Hindu/2020/hindu-november-2020-news-notes/index.md

 - [ ] What is the significance of Sect-118A introduced in Kerala Police Act ?
 - [ ] What was Section 66A of IT Act, that was scrapped ?
 - [ ] How are middlemen interefering in MGNREGA works & bluffing ?
-- [ ]  #data :  It was found in KA that 32.3% of job cardholders have never even worked once  & 53.8% claim to have worked just once under MGNREGA
 - [ ] What is Regasified Liquefied Natural Gas  (RLNG) ?
 - [ ] What is Circular Carbon Economy Approach ?
 - [ ] What is UNFCCC framework ?